GrandZizi/Space-Battle/README.md

 <img width="1788" alt="Screen Shot 2021-02-24 at 6 20 36 PM" src="https://user-images.githubusercontent.com/65182748/109079936-b4492d80-76cd-11eb-9ab9-1332a4358d1b.png">

 ## Unsolved Problems
-- TypeError
-> A TypeError is thrown due to draw function being called on a undefined alien2Draw object.
+- TypeError: A TypeError is thrown due to draw function being called on a undefined alien2Draw object.
 It is solved once the user clicks the attack button as a alien2Draw object is finally passed.
+- TypeErroe: In some cases, rShip is undefined causing to throw a TypeError
+- Alien does not appear until user clicks the attack button
+- beams simply pass through the alien and player objects